 Ethics Committee approval.
-This study was approved by the Ethics Committee of the Faculty of Kinesiology (Protocol 09/2021 on 20th September 2021), University of Zagreb, and was carried out in accordance with the Helsinki Declaration.
+This study was approved by the Faculty of Kinesiology Ethics Committee (Protocol 09/2021 on September 20, 2021), University of Zagreb, and was carried out per the Helsinki Declaration.
 Examinees have signed statements expressing their willingness to proceed with the research.

 Participants.
-The sample of participants consisted of 33 junior football players who play club football at the age of 17.3±0.9.
-The respondents of this club during the experimental procedure were participants of the 2nd Croatian Football League Center in the 2020/2021 season.
+The sample of participants consisted of 33 junior football players who played 17.3±0.9. club football at During the experimental procedure, this club's respondents were the 2nd Croatian Football League Center participants in the 2020/2021 season.
 The research participants were randomly divided into two groups: the experimental group, which performed additional plyometric training in addition to standard football training (body height: 180.52±6.86, body weight: 69.8.0±7.2, and percentage of subcutaneous adipose tissue: 10.5±0.9) and a control group that during the experimental procedure performed standard football training, without additional plyometric training (body height: 180.40±4.88, body weight: 71.0±7.9 and percentage of subcutaneous fat tissue: 10.6 ± 1.0).
-Before the experimental procedure, during the interview, the respondents received clear information that during the experimental procedure, they did not conduct additional football or fitness training.
+Before the experimental procedure, during the interview, the respondents received clear information that they did not conduct additional football or fitness training during the experimental procedure.

 Procedure.
-After the initial testing, the participants were randomly assigned to two groups: control and experimental.
+After the initial testing, the participants were randomly assigned to control and experimental groups.
 Both groups were formed by drawing pieces of paper with the names and surnames of the respondents.
 The total number of participants at the beginning of the measurement was 34.
 One subject from the control group did not complete the experimental procedure because he left the club, so the research was completed with 33 participants.
 The experimental group consisted of 17 participants, while the control group consisted of 16 participants.
-During the experimental procedure, the participants from both groups did not attend any form of additional work directed towards technical-tactical preparation or fitness preparation.
-The interviews with the players before the initial testing included questions about the training history in relation to plyometric training, during the conversation, it was noticed that the test participants of the experimental and control groups were familiar with the mentioned training technology, and throughout the season they practiced jumping exercises in relation to the plan and program.
+During the experimental procedure, the participants from both groups did not attend any additional work directed towards technicaltactical preparation or fitness preparation.
+The interviews with the players before the initial testing included questions about the training history of plyometric training; during the conversation, it was noticed that the test participants of the experimental and control groups were familiar with the mentioned training technology, and throughout the season, they practiced jumping exercises concerning the plan and program.